Pi wants to extend the reach of wireless charging

 How far can it charge?

-About 12 inches in any direction; above, to the side, or below.
+About 12 inches in any direction; above, to the side or below.

 How fast can it charge?